RegardsOss/regards-backend/rs-dataprovider/acquisition/acquisition-service/src/main/resources/fr/cnes/regards/modules/acquisition/service/plugins/GlobDiskScanning.md

 /home/foo/bar
 ```

-> During execution, all directories are scanned one after another and all files detected are returned excepted if a **last modification date** is passed to the scan method in which case only the most recent files are returned.
+> During execution, all scan-directories are scanned one after another and all files detected are returned excepted
+> if a **last modification date** is passed to the scan method in which case only the most recent files are returned.

+> **Warning** : Sub-folders are not managed by this plugin, for example the file
+> ```sh
+>    /home/foo/bar/folder/file.txt
+> ```
+> will **not** be scanned.
+> </br> To scan all file and folder recursively, use a DiskStreamScanning plugin like **RegexDiskStreamScanning**, or
+> **GlobDiskStreamScanning**

 ## Filter detected files with a glob pattern

-The plugin may optionnally filter the detected file with a glob pattern.
+The plugin may optionally filter the detected file with a glob pattern.
 By default, the pattern `*` is used so all files without restriction are availables.

 > This filter is used in combination with last modification date.